rmccorm4/Tiny-Imagenet-200/README.md

-For the sake of speed in cloning/pushing/pulling to thi repository, I've added the Tiny-Imagenet-200 dataset to the gitignore.
+For the sake of speed in cloning/pushing/pulling to this repository, I've added the Tiny-Imagenet-200 dataset to the gitignore.

 To use this code you will first need to download the dataset from